Skip to content

 Proactive Referral

 Referrals to the MACCT team can be made using the MACCT referral form available on EMIS and the Whittington Health Intranet.
-Alternatively, the internal Adult Community Service (ACS) referral form can be used.
+Alternatively, the internal ACS referral form can be used.

 If you require a copy of the referral form, please contact the team via email at whh-tr.MACCT@nhs.net.